unum-cloud/usearch/python/README.md

 The second controls whether the vector itself will be persisted inside the index.
 If you can preserve the lifetime of the vector somewhere else, you can avoid the copy.

+> When using `BatchMatches`, be aware that unused positions in the results arrays will be filled with sentinel values, like the signaling `NaN` for floating-point distances.
+> Don't forget to check for `matches.counts` if you are using the recommended batch interfaces.

 ## User-Defined Metrics and JIT in Python

 ### [Numba][numba]